marjan3/math-2d/README.md

 ## Future changes

-- make sure the dot product and other scalar values can be copied
 - improve colors when selecting vectors and points
 - colorize vectors, change color context menu
 - zoom in/out function